grossiM/DNN_neutrino_reco/README.md

 #  Comparing traditional and deep-learning techniques of kinematic reconstruction for polarization discrimination in vector boson scattering

-This repository contains instruction to study of neutrino polarization and W boson reference frame using classical and deep learning techniques.
+This repository contains the code used to study the Vector Boson Scattering, in particular the neutrino polarization and W boson reference frame using classical and deep learning techniques.
 Please cite this work if using this code:

 @article{Grossi_2020,
    title={Comparing traditional and deep-learning techniques of kinematic reconstruction for polarization discrimination in vector boson scattering},